5 Ways to Cut Costs as a Small Business

 1. Assess Your Software Needs

 Software can be expensive.
-This is especially true when your business needs specialist software in order to do your job.
+This is especially true when your business needs specialist software.
 But do you ever question whether you REALLY need that pricey tool?

 Too often software companies bundle in all sorts of functionality you don't need.
 Of course, this is great if you are a huge business and you are going to use every tool going.
 However, smaller businesses usually find themselves paying over the odds for functionality they are never actually going to use.